SHartman/academic-cv/content/post/welcome/index.md

   preview_only: false
 lastmod: "2020-12-13T00:00:00Z"
 projects: []
-subtitle: "Welcome 👋 Much of my professional scientific and teaching career is not tied to the skeletal drawings I've produced over the last 25 years, so it seemed appropriate to create a separate site for my courses, academic CV, and research to live in."
+subtitle: "Welcome 👋 to me second home on the internet!"
 summary: "Much of my professional scientific and teaching career is not tied to the skeletal drawings I've produced over the last 25 years, so it seemed appropriate to create a separate site for my courses, academic CV, and research to live in."
 tags:
 - Academic